Jessica Jones season 3

-The third and final season of the American streaming television series Jessica Jones, which is based on the Marvel Comics character of the same name, follows Jones as she teams up with her mother's killer Trish Walker to take down a highly intelligent psychopath until a devastating loss reveals conflicting ideals that pits them against each other.
+The third and final season of the American television series Jessica Jones, which is based on the Marvel Comics character of the same name, follows Jones as she teams up with her mother's killer, Trish Walker, to take down a highly intelligent psychopath until a devastating loss reveals conflicting ideals that pits them against each other.
 It is set in the Marvel Cinematic Universe (MCU), sharing continuity with the films and other television series of the franchise.
 The season is produced by Marvel Television in association with ABC Studios and Tall Girls Productions, with Melissa Rosenberg and Scott Reynolds serving as showrunners.

 Krysten Ritter stars as Jones alongside Rachael Taylor as Walker, with Eka Darville and Carrie-Anne Moss also returning from previous seasons, as well as J. R. Ramirez, Mike Colter, and David Tennant in guest roles.
 They are joined by Benjamin Walker, Sarita Choudhury, Jeremy Bobb, and Tiffany Mack.
 The third season was ordered in April 2018, a month after the second season was released.
 Filming for the season began by the end of that June, with Ritter making her directorial debut during the season.

-The season was released on June 14, 2019, and consists of 13 episodes.
+The season was released on Netflix on June 14, 2019, and consists of 13 episodes.
 Netflix canceled the series on February 18, 2019.